kevinolega/minimalchanges/_posts/2019-03-16-perfect-day.md

 **Note:**

 Before I began to experience symptoms of Depression/PTSD, I felt unstoppable.
-2019 is my journey to
+2019 is my journey to get that person back.